 A Squattie character quite simply gets its name from it's appearance of being sat, seemingly squatting in a compressed cuboid shape.

 The Squatties project is a one-man affair under the supervision of designer and illustrator 'mo75' (birth name: Matthew Hitchcock).

 I was born in Exeter, in England's South West, and moved to the bustling and inspiring city of Bristol, to complete a degree in graphic design.
-I am currently very privaleged to be working at the excellent design agency Epoch Design.
+I now work freelance for design agencies and personal clients doing design work, viualisation and artworking.

 I've always been into making images in a graphic form from as early as I can remember.
 In the beginning, before I had my first computer with graphics software, a Commodore Amiga 500 with Deluxe Paint IV, I would use graph paper and produce intentionally minimal technical looking art.